Flax Seeds lysine-arginine content for herpes management

 Lysine Considerations

-Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in many high in protein foods like milk, cheese and yogurt, fish, eggs, meat, and poultry.
+Lysine operates by inhibiting the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
+Lysine can only be acquired through our diet and is present in many high-protein foods such as eggs, dairy products, fish, meat, and poultry.

 Flax seeds are a very good source of lysine, as they provide 538.6% of the RDI for an adult.
 Lysine is an essential amino acid that is needed for protein synthesis, collagen formation, wound healing, and immune function.